pret77/intershop-pwa-hackathon-barcode/docs/guides/migrations.md

 ## 4.1 to 5.0

 The project has been updated to work with Angular 16.
+Besides this a lot of other dependencies (NgRx, Typescript) have also been updated.
-The `ngcc` command has been removed from the package.json because it is no longer supported in Angular 16.
+The `ngcc` command has been removed from the package.json because it is no longer supported and necessary in Angular 16.
+The spelling of the OCI punchout actions has changed due to an changed naming schema of the ngrx action creator functions.

 ## 4.0 to 4.1